scalar-labs/scalardl/docs/applications/simple-bank-account/README.md

 ## ClientService

-You should now have your contracts registered on the Scalar DL network.
-In order to execute these contracts from an application we will make use of `ClientService` class from the [Scalar DL Client SDK](https://github.com/scalar-labs/scalardl-client-sdk).
+You should now have your contracts registered on the ScalarDL network.
+In order to execute these contracts from an application we will make use of `ClientService` class from the [ScalarDL Client SDK](https://github.com/scalar-labs/scalardl-client-sdk).

 The Client SDK is available on [Maven Central](https://search.maven.org/search?q=a:scalardl-client-sdk), and it can be installed in your application using Gradle by adding the following dependency to your `build.gradle`: